MetaMask/metamask-docs/snaps/concepts/design-guidelines.md

 ## Think like your users, write like a human

 Consider whether the details that interest you as a developer are relevant to the user’s experience.
-Oftentimes, content can be drastically reduced by cutting jargon and run-on sentences.
+Often, content can be drastically reduced by cutting jargon and run-on sentences.
 Read your content out loud to hear what stands out most in your messaging.
 If something is hard to say, it’s probably hard to read.

 - **Be clear.**